 - Line baking sheet with parchment; set aside.

 - Melt both bags of chocolate in a double broiler.

 - Sprinkle a little powder sugar on a cutting board and work the fondant until softened.
 Roll fondant out to 3/8 inch thick.
 Using a mini leaf cookie cutter, cut out 16 leaves for the antlers; set aside.

-- Dip the rice krispie treats into melted chocolate, then, using a fork, flip it over to completely cover.
+Dip the rice krispie treats into melted chocolate, then, using a fork, flip it over to completely cover.
 Gently tap off excess chocolate.
-Place chocolate covered rice krispie treats on lined baking sheet.
+Place chocolate covered rice krispie treats on a lined baking sheet.

-- Place 2 eyes where eyes belong, then place a red M&M below eyes for nose.
+- Place 2 eyes where eyes belong, then place a red M&M below eyes for the nose.
 Place a fondant leaf in each top corner for antlers.
 Allow chocolate to harden before serving.

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Nutrition information will vary based on the specific products.
 To be safe, check the nutrition facts labels of your products.
 Optional object listed above have been left out of nutritional data.

 - North Pole Cupcakes –flavorful cupcake supports a giant, snowy drift of peppermint frosting with a cute little sign directing everyone to the place where all the magic happens!

 - Reindeer Sugar Cookies – Delightful little deer dressed to impress your holiday guest!